openstack/ironic/doc/source/admin/inspection/data.rst

 Inspection data
 ===============

-The in-band inspection processes collects a lot of information about the node.
+The inspection process collects a lot of information about the node.
-This data consists of two parts:
+This applies to both the ``agent`` (in-band) and ``redfish`` (out-of-band) inspection interfaces.
+The collected data consists of two parts:

 * *Inventory* depends on the inspection interface used.
 See :ref:`inventory`.